TheMarlboroMan/libdansdl2/README.md

 ## TODO:

-- Do over the patterned bitmap thing...
-GL_REPEAT modes apply to a full texture so there are worthless.
 - Clear OLD functions with no use.
 Keep the interface simpler.
 - Keep clearing old SDL_Rect functions.
 - Remove the two different rendering functions (with and without camera): use a default camera value.